redhat-actions/openshift-actions-runners/README.md

 <a id="enterprise-support"></a>

 ## GitHub Enterprise Support
-You can use any of the runners on your GitHub Enterprise server by overriding `GITHUB_DOMAIN` in the environment, using `docker run --env` or using the [chart](https://github.com/redhat-actions/openshift-actions-runner-chart).
+You can use any of the runners on your GitHub Enterprise server by overriding `GITHUB_DOMAIN` in the environment, using `podman run --env` or using the [chart](https://github.com/redhat-actions/openshift-actions-runner-chart).

 For example, if you set:
 ```